Erisuru/FFTProject_Tkinter/README.md

  * It's a fun demonstration, using it is or not is up to the user.

 == Installation
- * Point your cmd/terminal to requirements.txt folder
+ * Point your cmd/shell to requirements.txt folder, use the command below.
  ```shell
  pip install -r requirements.txt
  ```